iangoodnight/ReceivingDB/installation.md

 ## Or, install locally

 If you prefer to install it locally, you can fork this repo, pull down the files from GitHub, and install the dependencies with `npm install`.
-You will need the same environment variables as described above, saved in the application's root as `.env`.
-Start the application with `npm start`.
+Just as we saw with a Heroku deployment, you will need to set your environment variables.
+In this case, save them in the format `<KEY>=<VALUE>` at your application's root, naming the file `.env`.
+Refer to the `env.example` file that comes along with the repository as a template.
+Start the application with npm start and navigate to http://localhost:3000 and verify that the application renders before moving on.

 ## Getting started